-While this is not entirely new having been mentioned at several fora by the Trustees, especially the Head of Service, certain recent developments have made it necessary to re-iterate these policies once again.
+While this is not entirely new having been mentioned at several fora by the Trustees, especially Mr. Sobande, retired Head of Service of Ogun State, certain recent developments have made it necessary to re-iterate these policies once again.

 EIDWN, most especially its most visible program – Campaign for Alma Mater Endowments is a divine mandate and vision.
 It is a call to public service that demand hefty sacrifice from whosoever heeds this call.
 The Trustees and our staff in EIDWN are united by these two imperatives of service and sacrifice.

 we at EIDWN are under no illusion as to the telling personal impact of these sacrifices over the long stretch of time required for the NGO to find its feet across the entire South West States.
 It’s been running for five years now, since 1st Quarter 2016, and God has been gracious to have respect on our modest sacrifices.

 The burden of the NGO – financial and operational – weighs heavily on the 4 Trustees, who are retired citizens and our children who keep the office running.
 To get this far, I will need to share with you the nature of sacrifices we routinely make at EIDWN.

 Sale of landed properties to fund the NGO,

 Donation of personal domestic and office items especially furniture and equipment.